pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/bugtracking/howto_bug_triage.rst

 #.
 Do the summary helps the bug?

     * If the summary part is far away from the meaning of the bug or confusing, feel free to change it.
     * Please try not to change the idea of the reporter.

 #.
 Which severity should I use?

     During bug triage process, it is very important to state bug severity.
-Most bugs assigned with severity "normal", but the severity of the bug should change related to following criterias.
+Most bugs assigned with severity **Normal**, but the severity of the bug should change related to different `bug importances`_.

-    * Urgent: Bugs which make the whole system unusable.
-    * High: Bugs which make the program unusable
-    * Normal: Bugs which make a part of the program unusable.
-    * Low: A cosmetic problem, such as a misspled word or missaligned text or an enhancement
-    * New Features: New feature requests.

-    Hardware specific bugs generally seemed as urgent, but it should be generally high.
-Because urgent severity is used when the entire distribution does not work, but a bug restricted to a specific hardware usually has a high severity.

 #.
 Is the bug a blocker bug?
 (For release tracker bugs)

     Only ongoing releases has tracker bugs.
 If a bug is a tracker bug of one of the ongoing release it should be fixed before the release time.
 When it did not fix, it delays the release.
 Therefore the bug numbers which has a power to block the release should be set to "Depends on" part of release tracker bug.

 #.
 How to resolve bugs?

     Many bugs can be fixed unintentially or by upstream.
-If you realised that the bug is fixed by an update, mark it "RESOLVED/FIXED".
+If you realised that the bug is fixed by an update, mark it **RESOLVED/FIXED**.

-    When a bug fixed by its maintainers, the bug will be marked as "RESOLVED/FIXED" autmatically via commit messages.
+    When a bug fixed by its maintainers, the bug will be marked as **RESOLVED/FIXED** autmatically via commit messages.

 #.
 How to handle bugs in multiple releases?